mdp/Economist-Kindle/README.markdown

 3. Enjoy your Economist

-## Author and Copyright
+## Copyright, License and Disclaimer

-Copyright: Mark Percival
+* Copyright: Mark Percival
-License: MIT
+* License: MIT

-It's a scraper, so it's gonna fucking break - Don't email me about it, just fix it yourself :)
+* Disclaimer - It's a scraper, so it's gonna fucking break - Don't email me about it, just fix it yourself :)